csm-actions/docs/README.md

 `labels:created` event can pass small parameters to server workflows via label name and description.
 But if you need to pass larger parameters, you should use GitHub Actions Artifacts.

+Label names must be unique, so when creating labels we add a random suffix to label names to make them unique.
+We remove created labels immediately because we create them only for triggering server workflows and there is no reason to keep them.

 ### 2. `workflow_run:complete`

 `labels:created` requires `issues:write` permission, but `pull_request` workflows don't have the write permission if pull request come from fork repositories.